A Little About Me

 That’s what led me on my journey to become a multi-published author of inspirational romance.
 I grew up in a small Oklahoma town where my family farmed and ranched.
 I went on to study Journalism / Professional Writing at the University of Oklahoma (Boomer Sooner!).

-These days I live in a not-so-big city with my amazing husband and two young sons.
+These days I live in Louisiana with my amazing husband and two young sons.
 Living in a house full of boys is a lot of fun, and they do a great job tolerating all my nerdy quirks.
 I’m a proud member of America Christian Fiction Writers, which is where I’ve met some truly wonderful people.

 1. Growing up, I “helped” my dad with the farming.
 Actually, I would fall asleep in his truck until he finished all the work and woke me up to go fishing.